We’re the Wellesley Free Library Foundation

 grandchildren.

-her early career in publishing, first as a Business Manager at Conde Nast and then in marketing and subsidiary rights at Little, Brown, Inc. and the Perseus Books Group.
-Currently, Amiee is a real estate agent with Donahue Maley | Burns Team
+Amiee Munro has lived in Wellesley since 2009 with her husband, Bill, and three boys who are currently students at WMS & WHS.
+A lifelong lover of the written word, Amiee spent her early career in publishing, first as a Business Manager at Conde Nast and then in marketing and subsidiary rights at Little, Brown, Inc. and the Perseus Books Group.
+Currently, Amiee is a real estate agent with Donahue Maley | Burns Team / Compass, eager to share her knowledge and love of Wellesley with all potential residents.

 An active community volunteer and fundraiser, Amiee has served as Fiske PTO President, Auction Chair, Wild West Chair and spent five years as a member of the Wellesley Hills Junior Women’s Club, including Community Outreach Chair, Wonder Run Chair and Nominating Committee Member.
 Currently, Amiee serves as the town wide Scouting for Food coordinator, on the WMS book fair committee, and the WHS Cotillion Committee.
-A
+A graduate of Connecticut College, Amiee resided in Washington DC, New York City and Boston before settling in Wellesley.

 Alexa has lived in Wellesley since 2010 with her husband Robert and their three daughters Lucy (16), Molly (14) and Lila (12) who attend the Wellesley Public Schools.
 She would be remiss to not include additional family members Coco and Java, their two beloved chocolate labs.